|

 Right-to-left languages such as Arabic and Hebrew are also supported.

-Facebook notifications?
-In March 2010, Facebook discontinued support for friend notifications.
-As a consequence, Short Reckonings can no longer send direct notifications to your friends.
-Until we find a replacement solution, you can tell your friends by sending them the sheet URL by email or any other convenient mean (IM, SMS, etc.)
+You can share a link to your sheet with your friends by sending them the sheet URL by email or any other convenient mean (IM, SMS, etc.)

 Deleting a person who is involved in expenses (as payer or payee) would mess up with the debt calculation.
 This is why Short Reckonings does only allow to delete persons that are not involved in any expense.
 You may want delete those expenses first but remember that Short Reckonings computes the debts from all expenses of the sheet, not just recent ones.
 Deleting an expense or changing the payer/payee will likely change the debts.